Elliptic flow splittings in the Polyakov-looped Nambu-Jona Lasinio transport model: Results and discussions

 We finally compare in Fig.~\ref{fig14} the $v_2$ splittings between final nucleons and antinucleons~{\footnote{Experimental data are for the $v_2$ splitting between protons and antiprotons, which are compared with that between nucleons and antinucleons from the model calculation for better statistics.}, $K^+$ and $K^-$, and $\Lambda$ and $\bar{\Lambda}$ at different collision energies with corresponding experimental data from the STAR Collaboration~\cite{STAR14}.
 It is seen that the $v_2$ splittings between nucleons and antinucleons as well as those between $\Lambda$ and $\bar{\Lambda}$ after hadronic evolution are similar to those of baryons and antibaryons right after hadronization shown in Fig.~\ref{fig13}, and this is because the more attractive potentials for antibaryons than baryons~\cite{Xu12}.
 This is very different for the $v_2$ splitting between $K^+$ and $K^-$, which has an opposite sign compared to that between positively-charged and negatively-charged kaon resonances shown in the middle panel of Fig.~\ref{fig13}, as a result of the repulsive potential for $K^+$ and the attractive potential for $K^-$~\cite{Xu12}.
 Even for $R_V=0$, there are $v_2$ splittings between hadrons and their antiparticles from our model calculations, and this is mainly due to their different hadronic potentials.
-The collision energy dependence of the $v_2$ splittings between hadrons and their antiparticles shown in Fig.~\ref{fig14} shows a similar non-monotonic behavior as that of the parton $v_2$ splittings, especially for the $v_2$ splitting between $\Lambda$ and $\bar{\Lambda}$.
-Compared to the experimental data from the STAR Collaboration, the $v_2$ splitting between nucleons and antinucleons favors a larger $R_V$ at $\sqrt{s_{NN}}=7.7$ GeV but a smaller $R_V$ at higher collision energies.
+The collision energy dependence of the $v_2$ splittings between hadrons and their antiparticles displayed in Fig.~\ref{fig14} shows a similar non-monotonic behavior as that of the parton $v_2$ splittings, especially for the $v_2$ splitting between $\Lambda$ and $\bar{\Lambda}$.
+Compared to the experimental data from the STAR Collaboration, the $v_2$ splitting between nucleons and antinucleons can be reproduced reasonably well within $R_V=0 \sim 1.1$ but favors a smaller $R_V$ at higher collision energies.
 Although our models reproduce the $v_2$ splitting between $K^+$ and $K^-$ at $\sqrt{s_{NN}}=7.7$ GeV, they overestimate their $v_2$ splitting at higher collision energies.
 Since the partonic and hadronic phase have different effects on the $v_2$ splitting between $K^+$ and $K^-$, a more accurate handling of the lifetimes for the two phases is called for.
-For the $v_2$ splitting between $\Lambda$ and $\bar{\Lambda}$, a larger $R_V$ is needed to reproduce the experimental data at $\sqrt{s_{NN}}=7.7$ GeV, while the data at higher collision energies are reproduced by the extended AMPT model with $R_V=1.1$ in the NJL transport model and $R_V=0.5$ in the pNJL transport model.
+For the $v_2$ splitting between $\Lambda$ and $\bar{\Lambda}$, our results underestimate the experimental data at $\sqrt{s_{NN}}=7.7$ GeV, while the data at higher collision energies can be reproduced by the extended AMPT model with $R_V=1.1$ in the NJL transport model and $R_V=0.5$ in the pNJL transport model.
 A detailed fit of the value of $R_V$ by taking into account its collision energy dependence via the incorporation of a baryon chemical potential dependent $R_V$ needs to be investigated in future studies.